 Keep Things Moving

-Regular exercise improves bowel functions including the common IBS symptom of bloating.
+Regular exercise improves bowel functions, including the common IBS symptom of bloating.
 Daily movement is important to keep bloating from worsening.
-Take breaks from sitting in order to stretch your legs (and abdomen).
+Take breaks from sitting to stretch your legs (and abdomen).

 Pregnancy and IBS

 Changes in bowel function are common during pregnancy.
 If you are experiencing excessive abdominal discomfort during your pregnancy, try reducing gas-producing foods such as beans, cabbage, legumes, cauliflower, broccoli, lentils, and brussels sprouts.

 Dietary fiber can affect symptoms in IBS – for better or for worse.
 For some, it may help to add fiber, and for others, it may help to reduce fiber.
 It is likely that many persons with IBS will benefit from some adjustment in their fiber intake.